 Assuming the office of President if the office becomes vacant and/or until the office is filled by special election.

-Presiding over the Student Senate meetings.
+Presiding over both the Student Senate and Committee Chair meetings.

 Section 4.
 The duties of the Secretary shall be as follows:

-Maintenance of a permanent and complete record of all the proceedings of the Student Senate and the University Program Council.
+Maintenance of a permanent and complete record of all the proceedings of the Student Senate.

 These records shall be open to any student.